About Chris and Disability Awareness

-When the doctor told my dad that he had a son, he also said that I had 50 50 chance of living.
-During the next few months, my cousin who is three weeks younger than me,” started to crawl and did other things that I could not do.
-So my parents took me to the doctor and they were told that I had Cerebral Palsy and they should just take me home and love me
+When the doctor told my dad that he had a son, he also said that I had 50:50 chance of living.
+During the next few months, my cousin, who is three weeks younger than me, started to crawl and did other things that I could not do.
+So my parents took me to the doctor and they were told that I had Cerebral Palsy and they should just take me home and love me.

 I went on to college to the University of Illinois at Urbana Champaign, and I had personal care assistants who helped me with daily activities like dressing, eating, etc.

 I made a lot of friends who helped me with studying and we did fun things together and felt I was a true friend.
 Before then, making friends was rough because they didn’t really want to get to know me.
 God showed me that I could have friends.
 A lot of these friends are still in my life now.

-After I graduated, I received a full-time position as an Associated Business Analyst.
-While I was working there, I received my master’s in Software Engineering fromDePaul University in 2008.
-I ended up being a Senior Business Analyst when I was let go in 2009.
+After I graduated, I received a full-time position as an Associate Business Analyst.
+While I was working, I received my master’s in Software Engineering from DePaul University in 2008.
+I was a Senior Business Analyst for HSBC, where I had worked for 14 years, when I was let go in 2009.

 While I was working, I started a diversity group for employees who had a disability.
 It gave me great pleasure to talk about my Cerebral Palsy and how it didn’t stop me from having a full life.
 The enthusiasm to talk about my life grew into something that I love to do every day.

 Today, I am an author and public speaker who talks about my life with Cerebral Palsy.
 By sharing my story, I want to be an asset to society.
 My testimony is always from the heart.